Independence... It's the New Hampshire Way!

-From 12/4/13 through 12/10/13 this office will be moving to the Anna Philbrook Building located at 121 South Fruit Street, Suite 101, Concord, NH 03301.
-While we will be retaining the same phone numbers, our lines may be temporarily disrupted during this period.
-Please leave a message in the Voice Mail system and we will get back to you as soon as possible.
-We apologize for any inconvenience this may cause you.
+We have now successfully moved to the Philbrook Building located at 121 South Fruit Street, Suite 101, Concord, NH 03301.
+While we are still working out the kinks, we hope you will leave a message in the Voice Mail system if we are not immediately available and we will get back to you as soon as possible.
 Thanks for your patience during this transition.

 For information about:

 |Online Disability History Museum||The Commission of Deaf, Blind and Hard of Hearing Minnesotans (MNCDHH) and the Office of the Minnesota Secretary of State (OSS) are proud to present the new "Minnesota Votes: Introduction to Voting" video series|

 The Commission is proud to be the New Hampshire State Affiliate for the DBTAC New England ADA Center.
 The Center is the leader in providing information, guidance and training on the Americans with Disabilities Act, tailored to meet the needs of business, government and individuals at local, regional and national levels.
 Contact us or call 1-800-949-4232 about your rights and responsibilities under the ADA.

 The New Hampshire Governor's Commission on Disability (GCD) is committed to ensuring that our web site is accessible to everyone.
 If you have any questions or suggestions regarding the accessibility of this site, please contact us, as we are continually striving to improve the experience for all of our visitors.
 Please bear with us while we update this web site.
 If you have a problem with any of our links or information, please contact us at firstname.lastname@example.org.